subhaviv/sample-s2s-cdk-agent-hcls/README.md

 # Nova S2S Call Center Agent w/ Tools

-By Reilly Manton (rcmanton@amazon.com); Shuto Araki (shuaraki@amazon.nl); Andrew Young (ajuny@amazon.com)
+By Reilly Manton (rcmanton@amazon.com); Shuto Araki (shuaraki@amazon.com); Andrew Young (ajuny@amazon.com)

 This template provides an AWS cloud-based solution for deploying applications that interact with the Nova S2S Sonic Model.
 It serves as a foundation for developing future speech-to-speech (S2S) tooling use cases.
-Unlike previous implementations that required locally hosted backends and frontends, this cloud architecture leverages:
+Unlike previous implementations that required locally hosted backend and frontend, this cloud architecture leverages:

 - **Frontend:** Hosted on Amazon CloudFront and S3
 - **Backend:** Deployed on Amazon ECS